RE-MO-SH/Simple-GUI-FFMPEG-Python/README.md

 # Simple-GUI-FFMPEG-Python
 python code for FFMPEG

-This app is a simple Python code for convenient using of FFMAPEG.
+This app is a simple Python code for convenient using of FFMPEG.

 Easy convert video files.